m3r3nix/odoo-dev-container/README.md

 [![Build and Push Odoo Dev Container](https://github.com/m3r3nix/odoo-dev-container/actions/workflows/docker-publish.yml/badge.svg?branch=v17)](https://github.com/m3r3nix/odoo-dev-container/actions/workflows/docker-publish.yml)

-# Odoo Development Container for GitHub Codespaces
+# Odoo Development Container for GitHub Codespaces and Visual Studio Code on Desktop

-You can spin up a development-ready environment in just 4 simple steps:
+Spin up a development-ready environment in just 4 simple steps:
 1. Fork this repository or use it as a template and make it private (particularly if you intend to work with the Enterprise Edition).
    Ensure that during this process, all branches are copied, not just the default one, if you aim to work with older Odoo versions as well.
 2. Go to GitHub Actions and wait for all build processes to complete successfully.
 (Should you encounter any issues, please refer to the `Troubleshooting` section.)
 3. Select the branch corresponding to the Odoo version you wish to develop for and initiate a Codespace.
-(First boot takes about 2 mins.)
+(The first boot takes about 2 minutes, be patient)
     NOTE: If your work involves the Enterprise Edition, please adhere to the instructions in `Create/Update an Enterprise based image`.
 4. Within the new VS Code instance, select the `Ports` tab.
 Then, right-click on port `8069` and choose `Open in Browser`.
 It will launch your new Odoo instance in your web browser.